facebookarchive/FBNotifications/README.md

  ```
  Run `carthage update`, and you should now have the latest version of the framework in your Carthage folder.

-After you've installed the framework, you would need to add the following ot your application delegate to present the notification:
+After you've installed the framework, you would need to add the following to your application delegate to present the notification:

 Using *Objective-C*: